Neurological Emergencies and Urgencies for Primary Care Clinicians

 - Continuing Education

-Develop practical skills to rapidly evaluate and manage patients with neurological complaints using focused exams, risk screening, and evidence-based algorithms.
-Identify high-risk conditions, initiate early treatment, and determine appropriate imaging, referral, or in-office management across common neurologic presentations.
+Develop practical skills to rapidly evaluate and manage primary care patients presenting with neurological complaints by using focused exams, risk screening, and evidence-based algorithms.
+Learn how to identify high-risk conditions, initiate early treatment, and determine appropriate imaging across common neurological presentations, while deciding on appropriate referral vs. in-office management.

 On This Page